DerWeh/gftools/README.rst

 Installation
 ------------

-Currently the packages is only vailable via GitHub.
+Currently the packages is only available via GitHub.
 You can install it using

 .. code-block:: console